astulfonimatteo-hue/Berg_Linux/README.md

 BergOS should be considered a development project until an official stable release is published.

-## License

-The licensing model of BergOS and its individual components will be documented as the project develops.

-BergOS is built upon software from multiple upstream projects, each of which remains subject to its respective license.

 ## Contributing

 Contributions, testing, bug reports, documentation improvements, and technical feedback are welcome.